Social Listening: What It Is, Why It’s Important and How To Do It

 Here are some more reasons why social listening is important:

-- You'll be able to form a deeper relationship with your customers.
+You'll be able to form a deeper relationship with your customers.
 Customers appreciate when brands form genuine connections with them.
-They want to know that your brand hears what they have to say, understands how they feel and wants to do something about it.
+They want to know that your brand listens to what they have to say, understands how they feel and wants to do something about it.
 Customers are looking to their favorite brands to answer their questions and provide real (and, sometimes, valuable) responses to comments.

 You have built-in content.
 Because social listening shows you what others are saying about your brand, you may find content from your customers to use in your own content marketing calendar.
 User-generated content is an important piece of any content strategy because you can show organic pictures and videos of a customer using your products.